MikeBishop/please-retire/draft-bishop-quic-please-retire.md

 PROTOCOL_VIOLATION.

-The PLEASE_RETIRE_CONNECTION_ID frames are retransmitted if the packet containing them is declared lost.
+The PLEASE_RETIRE_CONNECTION_ID frames are retransmitted if the packet containing them is declared lost, provided that the connection ID has not yet been retired.
 The frames MAY also be retransmitted if the packet containing them arrives successfully, but the Connection ID in question is not retired after a reasonable length of time.

 ### Frame Processing